-- 1. Satisfactory completion of a minimum of 124 (139 in the Elementary Education major) semester credit hours with at least a 2.0 cumulative grade point average including completion of all Core Curriculum, major, Chapel, and Christian Service requirements.
-The final 32 credit hours and at least 50% of all major credit hours must be completed in residence at Trinity College. - Satisfactory completion of the Bible Content Test offered by the Association for Biblical Higher Education.
-The results will be printed on the student's transcript. - 3.
+- 1. Satisfactory completion of a minimum of 123 semester credit hours with at least a 2.0 cumulative grade point average including completion of all Core Curriculum, major, Chapel, and Christian Service requirements.
+The final 32 credit hours and at least 50% of all major credit hours must be completed in residence at Trinity College. - 2.
+Satisfactory completion of the Bible Theology Test. - 3.
 Satisfactory completion of all Trinity College assessment procedures. - 4.
 Continued evidence of a consistent genuine Christian testimony. - 5.
 Continued essential agreement with the Doctrinal Statement of the College. - 6.
 Satisfactory fulfillment of all financial obligations to the College.
 No degree will be granted or transcript provided to a student with an outstanding financial obligation to the College. - 7.
 Affirmative recommendation for graduation by the faculty, Vice President for Academic Affairs, and the Board of Trustees.